stevepurdie/saap-docs/content/for-administrators/giving-access-to-users.md

 - Administrate non-managed Projects/Namespaces
 - Install/Modify/Delete operators in non-managed Projects/Namespaces

-To grant this permission to a user plz open a support case with Username/Email of the desired user.
+To grant this permission to a user please open a support case with Username/Email of the desired user.

 ## Tenant level Permissions

 These permissions are granted per Tenant and are only restricted to the tenant's Namespaces/Projects.
-For detailed explantion of these roles see [Tenant Member Roles](https://docs.stakater.com/mto/main/tenant-roles.html)
+For detailed explanation of these roles see [Tenant Member Roles](https://docs.stakater.com/mto/main/tenant-roles.html)

 These roles can be granted by [SAAP Cluster Admin](#saap-cluster-admin) by creating/editing the *Tenant* CR.